Das Supertalent: Season 2 (2008)

 On 18 October 2008, the second season premiered on RTL and ended on 29 November 2008.
-Due to good ratings, the number of episodes was increased to 7 episodes; 4 audition shows, each 1 hour long and 3 live shows, each 2 hours long.
-Dieter Bohlen remained as a judge but the two others were replaced by Bruce Darnell (an American model and choreographer who also judges Germany's Next Topmodel) and Sylvie Meis (a Dutch TV presenter and former wife of footballer Rafael van der Vaart) and the TV presenter Daniel Hartwich joined Marco Schreyl as the new host.
-The last episodes were on 15 and 22 November.
-44-year-old harmonica player Michael Hirte won the second season and €100.000 with 72.62 percent of all votes.
+Due to good ratings, the number of episodes was increased to seven; four audition shows, each an hour long and three live shows, each two hours long.
+Dieter Bohlen remained as a judge, but the two others were replaced by Bruce Darnell (an American model and choreographer who also judges Germany's Next Topmodel) and Sylvie Meis (a Dutch TV presenter and former wife of footballer Rafael van der Vaart) and the TV presenter Daniel Hartwich joined Marco Schreyl as the new host.
+The last episodes were on 15 and 22 November; 44-year-old harmonica player Michael Hirte won the second season and €100.000 with 72.62% of all votes.

-On 5 December Michael Hirte released an album called Der Mann mit der Mundharmonika (The Man with the Harmonica) which placed No. 1 on the German Charts and did the same little later in Austria and Switzerland.
+On 5 December, Michael Hirte released an album called Der Mann mit der Mundharmonika (The Man with the Harmonica) which placed number one on the German charts and did the same somewhat later in Austria and Switzerland.